gabsw/LearningOOP/README.md

+# LEARNING OOP

 The learning OOP folder contains the following projects:

-Simple exercises regarding the design of classes and the corresponding unit tests;
+* Simple exercises regarding the design of classes and the corresponding unit tests;

-Number guessing game;
+* Number guessing game;

-Hangman game;
+* Hangman game;

-Blackjack game.
+* Blackjack game.

+## Design

 The games have been designed according to the following format: